-The remaining elements, totalling 64 bits, are then interleaved into the destination, alternating elements from the second (source) operand and the first (destination) operand: so the leftmost element in the result always comes from the second operand, and the rightmost from the destination.
+The remaining elements, are then interleaved into the destination, alternating elements from the second (source) operand and the first (destination) operand: so the leftmost part of each element in the result always comes from the second operand, and the rightmost from the destination.

-PUNPCKxBW works a byte at a time, PUNPCKxWD a word at a time, and PUNPCKxDQ a doubleword at a time.
+- PUNPCKxBW works a byte at a time, producing word sized output elements. - PUNPCKxWD works a word at a time, producing doubleword sized output elements. - PUNPCKxDQ works a doubleword at a time, producing quadword sized output elements. - PUNPCKxQDQ works a quadword at a time, producing double quadword sized output elements.

-So, for example, if the first operand held 0x7A6A5A4A3A2A1A0A and the second held 0x7B6B5B4B3B2B1B0B, then:
+So, for example, for MMX operands, if the first operand held 0x7A6A5A4A3A2A1A0A and the second held 0x7B6B5B4B3B2B1B0B, then: